Descanonge/neba/docs/source/config/usage.rst

 ------------------------

-The application can retrieve parameters from configuration files by invoking :meth:`.ApplicationBase.load_config_files`.
-It will load the file (or files) specified in :attr:`.ApplicationBase.config_files`.
+The application can retrieve parameters from configuration files by invoking :meth:`.Application.load_config_files`.
+It will load the file (or files) specified in :attr:`.Application.config_files`.
 If multiple files are specified, the parameter from one file will replace those from the previous files in the list.
-The resulting configuration will be stored in the :attr:`~.ApplicationBase.file_conf` attribute.
+The resulting configuration will be stored in the :attr:`~.Application.file_conf` attribute.

 .. note::

-   The :attr:`~.ApplicationBase.config_files` attribute is a trait, which allows to select configuration files from the command line.
+   The :attr:`~.Application.config_files` attribute is a trait, which allows to select configuration files from the command line.
 To specify it from your script use::

-       class App(ApplicationBase):
+       class App(Application):
            pass

        App.config_files.default_value = ...

    or if you do not need to change the value using command line arguments::

-       class App(ApplicationBase):
+       class App(Application):
            config_files = ...

 Different file formats require specific subclasses of :class:`~.FileLoader`.
 A loader is selected by looking at the config file extension.
-As some loaders have external dependencies, loaders are only imported when needed, according to the import string in :attr:`.ApplicationBase.file_loaders`.
+As some loaders have external dependencies, loaders are only imported when needed, according to the import string in :attr:`.Application.file_loaders`.

 +-----------------+------------------------------+----------+
 | File extensions | Class                        | Library  |